Tommy-Beauchamp/Tommy-Beauchamp.github.io/index.md

 ## Function Graphing

 The preliminary section in most calculus textbooks reviews the student on the ways to graph a function via point plotting.
-This method can be tedious so a graphing calculator certainly comes in handy.
-Knowing what a function graphically looks like can also be a powerful tool for building intuitive understanding.
-The user simply specifies a function to graph and then a domain over which they want to see the plot.
+This method is often tedious, so a graphing calculator certainly comes in handy.
+Knowing what a function looks like graphically can also be a powerful tool for building intuitive understanding.
+The user specifies a function to graph, and then a domain over which they want to see the plot.

 ```markdown
 import math